massclown/HalfSwordTrainerMod/README.md

 * "SuperStrength" makes your attacks with any weapon a bit better.

 * Invulnerability does not need much explanation.
+Regeneration is also applied when Invulnerable.

 > Note that the game itself (not the mod!) makes your player invulnerable for a few seconds during spawn (maybe to avoid dying due to physics of the game?), and then removes invulnerability.